Minnesota vs. West Virginia Guaranteed Rate Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - In Minnesota's 12 games this year, it has seven wins against the spread.

-- So far this season, the Golden Gophers have been installed as favorites by a 3.5-point margin or more six times and are 3-3 ATS in those matchups.
+- The Golden Gophers have been favored by 3.5 points or more six times this season and are 3-3 ATS in those games.

-- Minnesota's games this year have gone over the point total six times in 12 opportunities (50%).

-- Minnesota is 5-2 against the spread and 6-1 overall this season when the team puts up more than 24.3 points.
+- Minnesota is 5-2 against the spread and 6-1 overall in games when it records more than 24.3 points.

-- In games that Minnesota amasses over 349.7 yards, the team is 5-2 against the spread and 5-2 overall.
+- Minnesota is 5-2 against the spread and 5-2 overall when the team totals more than 349.7 yards.

-- The Golden Gophers have turned the ball over 11 times this season, one fewer than the Mountaineers have forced (12).
+- The Golden Gophers have 11 giveaways this season, while the Mountaineers have 12 takeaways .

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.